vossstef/VIC20Nano/README.md

 ## Push Button utilization
 * (TN20k/ TP25k): **S2** keep pressed during power-up to prevent FPGA bitstream load from FLASH.
 Needed for FLASH programming.<br>
 * (TP20k): There is by default unfortunately no Button/Switch to prevent FPGA bitstream load from FLASH (see rework how to add).
-As workaround following procedure can be tried instead.
-Programmer: SRAM Mode ->SRAM Erase (unload core)<br>
-Programmer: ext FLASH Erase, Program thru GAO bridge the new bitsteam .FS file.<br>

 * **S1** reserved <br>